zenhack/haskell-capnp/README.md

   type List(T) (where T is any non-struct type) to a list of a struct type.

-There is a module `Data.Capnp.Tutorial` which contains an introduction to the library; users are *strongly* encouraged to read this first, as the reference documentation can be bewildering without that context.
+There is a module `Capnp.Tutorial` which contains an introduction to the library; users are *strongly* encouraged to read this first, as the reference documentation can be bewildering without that context.